for Veterans and the Public

 Hepatitis A, B, and C

 Your liver is an organ that processes almost everything you put into your body, including medications.
-The three most common types of viral hepatitis (A, B, and C) can damage your liver.
+Viruses can infect and irritate the liver causing damage, scarring, and possibly liver failure.
+The three most common viruses that can infect the liver are hepatitis A, hepatitis B, and hepatitis C.